machineagency/science-jubilee/tool_library/sonicator/README.md

 # Sonicator

 This tool can be assembled and interfaced in different ways.
-You can find below a list of necessary
+You can find below a list of necessary components

 ## Hardware Checklist